-Breast Augmentation in Combination with Lift
+Breast Augmentation in Combination with Breast Lift

 Women who desire both larger and higher breasts may seek to combine breast augmentation and lift.
 Most plastic surgeons perform both procedures concurrently.
-One distinct advantage of having both a lift and augmentation is that the implants can lend an aesthetic shape to the upper half of the breasts, whereas a lift alone often leaves the upper half of the breasts hollow.
+One distinct advantage of having both a breast lift and breast augmentation is that the implants can lend an aesthetic shape to the upper half of the breasts, whereas a breast lift alone often leaves the upper half of the breasts hollow.

 The advantage of combining these operations is that it prevents the woman from undergoing two operations and two recoveries.
 The disadvantage is that some women would choose to have droop rather than the scars that accompany a lift, so this combination commits these women to a lift when an augmentation alone might have been acceptable.